API

 selectionnp.array of bool or int (for index)

-Either an np.array of bool for desired selection of contacts or the indices of the desired contacts
+Either an np.array of bool or for desired selection of contacts or the indices of the desired contacts

 Returns